 Re: best engineers - there are lots of different paths to engineering excellence and what type of product you're working on also matters a lot.

-For the consumer products I've worked on one thing i've always noticed in the best engineers is that they seek to really understand the users, or have a very intuitive feel for how the product will be used, versus just focus on the technical requirements or becoming over-enamored with the elegance/coolness of the technology itself.
+For the consumer products I've worked on, one thing I've always noticed in the best engineers is that they seek to really understand the users, or have a very intuitive feel for how the product will be used, versus just focusing on the technical requirements or becoming over-enamored with the elegance/coolness of the technology itself.

 Looking forward, are there technologies or unique uses of technologies that you’re geeking out about?

 There's a ton of stuff which excites me.
-Camera as Platform is interesting and has potential on both consumer and enterprise side (we're investors in a startup called CameraIQ that's working on this).
+Camera as a marketing platform is interesting and has potential on both the consumer and enterprise side (we're investors in a startup called CameraIQ that's working on this).

 What were some of the best career / professional lessons you took away from helping to found Linden Lab + Second Life?

-In retrospect, it's been successful (albeit not to the degree we hoped but 18 year old company that's profitable is pretty cool) and working on such a neat, tough problem with a very smart team is also something which doesn't happen all the time.
+In retrospect, it's been successful (albeit not to the degree we'd hoped but an 18-year-old company that's profitable is pretty cool), and working on such a neat, tough problem with a very smart team is also something which doesn't happen all the time.

-Could you speak a little bit on product manager and sales relationships?
+Could you speak a little bit about product managers and sales relationships?
 What is your past experience with sales and the PM interactions?

 When I worked on AdSense, this was great.
 At Youtube sometimes I struggled with this.

-A good salesperson is always going to push aggressively and advocate for the client(s), but i think a good sales executive is going to work with product to understand what decisions/priorities are and then hold the product org accountable but also protect the product org from things outside of that scope.
+A good salesperson is always going to push aggressively and advocate for the client(s), but I think a good sales executive is going to work with the product company to understand what decisions/priorities are.
+Doing so will not only hold the product org. accountable but also protect the product org. from things outside of that scope.

-There's likely always going to be some tension between product and sales, but leaders of both trusting each other and knowing that you're all working together to create a long-term valuable company, is essential to day-to-day functioning.
+There's likely always going to be some tension between product and sales, but leaders of both departments trusting each other and knowing that they're all working together to create a long-term valuable company is essential to day-to-day functioning.

-Get sales VPs to give you representatives from their org to service on XFN project teams and make those folks accountable for rounding up sales feedback + bringing decisions make to their org (vs just making it the PM responsibility).
+Get sales VPs to give you representatives from their org. to service on XFN project teams and make those folks accountable for rounding up sales feedback + bringing decisions to their org. (vs just making it the PM responsibility).